red13dotnet/FunnyplayingTouchDelete/README.md

 I can only surmise that this is due to electrical interference causing a change in the measured capacitance of the circuit itself.

-The initial idea for the fix was inspired by a tweet by '@tailchao' https://twitter.com/tailchao/status/1482774836200058882?cxt=HHwWhMC9mfD275MpAAAA
+The initial idea for the fix was inspired by a [tweet by @tailchao](https://twitter.com/tailchao/status/1482774836200058882?cxt=HHwWhMC9mfD275MpAAAA).

-They described the touch control circuit on a Funnyplaying Gameboy Color Retropixel 2.1  kit. and had found  that the touch sensor was controlled by a TC233A touch control chip.
+In it, they described the touch control circuit from a Funnyplaying Gameboy Color Retropixel 2.1 kit and had found that the touch sensor was controlled by a TC233A touch control chip.

 [Datasheet](https://github.com/red13dotnet/FunnyplayingTouchDelete/blob/e22346c71116e0eb99eca2700e2262e65421ffef/2202251530_Shenzhen-Fuman-Elec-TC233A_C2798022.pdf)

 [English Translated Datasheet](https://github.com/red13dotnet/FunnyplayingTouchDelete/blob/a8f151cd3c60040361b5ef63581afe3d4881f6b5/ENG_TRANSLATED_2202251530_Shenzhen-Fuman-Elec-TC233A_C2798022.pdf)

-Guessing that Funnyplaying would likely reuse parts of their designs across their different products, I checked the V3.2 PCB that came with my ITA kit and found the same TC233A chip.
+I made an educated guess that Funnyplaying would likely reuse parts of their designs across their different products and upon checking the V3.2 PCB that came with my ITA kit, I found the same TC233A chip.

 ![Component locations](https://github.com/red13dotnet/FunnyplayingTouchDelete/blob/5900527a5ed1d702002e2a67400b6d284d87c9a4/ITA_V3.2/FP_ITA_PCB_V3.2_Touch.png?raw=true)